Be the first to know!

 I was talking about important additions that I added to our Portable Car Garage.
 Yes, I finally settled on the customized Classic garage from Sheds Unlimited with the “bother discount.”
 Honestly, when I was looking just now to prove it, I searched in my inbox for “bother discount” and found the estimate from my brother!

-Fact is, my brother nor I ever went through high school!
+The fact is, my brother nor I ever went through high school!
 We thought it was more fun to work so I guess we missed some of the grammar lessons we should have had!

 Anyway, I settled on a 10’x30’ Portable One Car Garage and had to wait for weeks to get it built.
 Something to keep in mind is the long wait that Sheds Unlimited might have during their busy season.
 If I recall correctly, I had to wait close to eight weeks to get my portable garage delivered to my backyard.